matthewcheok/Realm-JSON/README.md

 When you specify a `primaryKey` (see below), objects in the realm with same primary key value will be replaced instead of a duplicate version of the object added.

+Use the `-JSONDictionary` method to get a JSON-ready dictionary for your network requests.

 ### Configuration

 You should specify the inbound and outbound JSON mapping on your `RLMObject` subclass like this: